The best activities to enjoy in Canberra during your upcoming holiday.

 9. Sail, row or kayak Lake Burley Griffin

-Discover Lake Burley Griffin, the go-to place in Canberra for a multitude of water activities.
-You can use this fascinating water playground for leisure activities such as sailing, rowing, kayaking, fishing and windsurfing.
+Discover Lake Burley Griffin, the go-to place in Canberra for a variety of water activities including sailing, rowing, kayaking, fishing and windsurfing.

-If water sports are not among your favourite activities, you can still find pleasure in hiring a bike and cycling the 40-kilometre perimeter of the lake.
-If you are too lazy to cycle, book a ferry or cruise to explore the lake or take a seat in one of many lakeside restaurants and cafes and relish the views.
+If water sports aren't your thing, you can hire a bike and cycle the 40-kilometre perimeter of the lake instead.
+Alternatively, you can book a ferry or cruise on the lake or take a seat in one of many lakeside restaurants and cafes and relish the views.

 Feature image: Shutterstock